Everything You Need to Know About Transport in Ha’apai

-The Ha’apai Group is a group of 62 islands scattering the centre of the Tonga archipelago.
+The Ha’apai Group is a group of 62 islands scattering the centre of the Tonga archipelago LINK#TT004.
 Mostly undeveloped, it’s an island paradise but has very limited infrastructure for “getting around”.
-Transport for tourists is almost entirely reliant on what the resorts and guest houses provide.
-Otherwise, getting around is a process of winging it, asking at the Tourist Information Centre or the Mariner’s Cafe for the latest transport operators (who change often).
+Transport for tourists is almost entirely reliant on what the resorts and guesthouses provide.
+Otherwise, getting around is a process of winging it, asking at the Visitor Information Centre for the latest transport operators and car rentals (who change often).
 As for getting to Ha’apai, travellers have a choice of an effortless (but pricey) flight or an ocean adventure on a long ferry trip.
-Check out all of the details for transport in Ha’apai with this list of the ways to get to Ha’apai!
+Check out all of the details for transport in Ha’apai in this guide.

 While you’re here, plan the rest of your trip with The Complete Guide to Ha’apai.